indefinido/snagglepuss/bulletize/README.md

 Bulletize
 ===========

-Format a nested list with bullets
+Format a nested list with bullets.

 Installation
 ------------